beat843796/CHColorPickerView/README.md

 - Implement the delegate method in your ViewController

-Setting up the SectionSelectionView (Example)
+Setting up the ColorPicker (Example)

 ```objc
 	colorPickerView = [[CHColorPickerView alloc] init];